danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 _This variable is currently unused._

 ## worker_node_memory
-The amount of memory (in megabytes) for each worker node.
+The minimum amount of memory (in megabytes) for each worker node.

 ## worker_node_processors
-The amount of processors (cores) for each worker node.
+The minimum number of processors (cores) for each worker node.

 # Output Variables